 I understand that the program pays a stipend, but what are the costs that the students are directly responsible for?

 Doris Duke Conservation Scholars Program will pay for travel, lodging, and provide a separate stipend for food during their 8-week summer experience.
 Students will be responsible for luggage fees at the airport as well as their own incidentals including toiletries, snacks, souvenirs, and other personal purchases.

 For the summer of 2017, scholars will arrive on June 18th and depart August 12th.

 Are there other DDCSP programs?

-DDCSP@UW is one of five sister programs that aims to strengthen conservation through diversifying its talent.
-The programs are administered at the following universities: Northern Arizona University, University of California at Santa Cruz, University of Florida, and University of Michigan.
-With the exception of the program administered by the University of Florida, all DDCSP sites recruit students nationwide to participate in DDCSP.
+Yes!
+DDCSP@UW is one of five programs nationally.
+Additional programs are administered at the following universities: Northern Arizona University, University of California at Santa Cruz, University of Florida, and University of Michigan.
+With the exception of the program administered by the University of Florida, all DDCSP sites recruit students nationwide to participate.
 The University of Florida partners with Cornell University, North Carolina State University, University of Arizona and University of Idaho to serve students recruited from those five institutions.
 We encourage potential applicants to take a look at all five programs, as offerings and activity locations differ across DDCSP sites.
 For more information please refer to the Doris Duke Charitable Fund.

 Community Partners, Faculty, Staff, and References